-The purpose of this paper was to identify, record and summarize any stories, scenarios and events that highlight the historic role of women and of individuals of diverse and/or marginalized ethnic and cultural identity.
-The completion of this research study will assist the Lumber Heritage Region (LHR) in relating and teaching a more comprehensive and inclusive history for the region.
-The funding for the research came from a DCNR Heritage Area Program Grant Round 24.
+The purpose of this research project was to identify, record and summarize any stories, scenarios and events that highlight the historic role of women and of individuals of diverse and/or marginalized ethnic and cultural identity in the history of the Pennsylvania lumber industry, within the Lumber Heritage Region (LHR).
+The completion of this research study will assist the LHR in relating and teaching a more comprehensive and inclusive history of the region.
+The funding for the research came from the Department of Conservation and Natural Resources (DCNR) Heritage Area Program Grant Round 24.
 Approximately 250 hours of research was conducted throughout the 15-county region of the LHR from July 2020 through January 2021, during the COVID-19 pandemic.
+Additional information was added during 2021.